๐Ÿ‘ฉโ€๐ŸซClassroom Management

 • Goal orientation through clear objectives and healthy competition structures

-Compare: Student choice vs. gamification—both increase motivation, but through different mechanisms.
-Choice works through autonomy and self-determination; gamification works through external reward structures.
-Consider your students: those with strong intrinsic motivation thrive with choice, while those needing more structure may respond better to gamification initially.
+Compare: Student choice vs. gamification: both increase motivation, but through different mechanisms.
+Choice works through autonomy and self-determination (intrinsic); gamification works through external reward structures (extrinsic).
+Students with strong intrinsic motivation thrive with choice, while those needing more structure may respond better to gamification initially.
+Over time, the goal is to shift students toward intrinsic motivation.

 Applying Knowledge Through Experience